MuLancer/APEuro/country/France.md

        + purpose: His purpose is actually not religious but rather political since he wanted to counter the Spanish Habsburgs.
 It's important to note that France joined the protestant side

  ==Louis XIV==(1638-1715)
-   * _Class_: King gradually removed the power of aristocrats through distracting them by court intrigue and ceremonial issues within the palace of Versailles
+   * _Class_: Kthe king gradually removed the power of aristocrats through distracting them by court intrigue and ceremonial issues within the palace of Versailles
    * _Econ_: centralized the French economy by mercantilism which led to its vast overseas empire
        + French East India Company: compete with Dutch
        + Slave-trading centers on the west coast of Africa